HiveTalk/quick-relay-install/README.md

-# 1 Shot Reploy - Nostr Blossom Relay
+# 1 Shot Deploy - Nostr Blossom Relay

 A comprehensive deployment guide and checklist for setting up Swarm Nostr relays on Zeabur cloud platform.
 Swarm is a Nostr relay implementation using the Khatru relay framework and Blossom media support.